ad4game/phaser-a4g/README.md

 Why we've created it and the target audience:
 * We love games, especially the HTML5 flavour.
-* All of our HTML5 publishers who tried video pre-roll generated higher revenues than using any other types of ads.
 * We have created this plugin to help our existing and future customers monetise their Phaser games.
+* All of our HTML5 publishers, who tried video pre-roll, generated higher revenues.
 * Why AdX and not Adsense?
-Adx is paid by CPM and in an overhelming majority of cases using Adx should generate better profits.
+Adx is paid by CPM and should generate better profits.

 A4G Demo usage
 ================